Child abuse: Physical abuse

 Among professionals and the general public, there is disagreement as to what behaviors constitute physical abuse of a child.
-Physical abuse often does not occur in isolation but as part of a constellation of behaviors including authoritarian control, anxiety-provoking behavior, and a lack of parental warmth.
+Physical abuse often does not occur in isolation but as part of a pattern of behaviors including authoritarian control, anxiety-provoking behavior, and a lack of parental warmth.
 The WHO defines physical abuse as:

 Overlapping definitions of physical abuse and physical punishment of children highlight a subtle or non-existent distinction between abuse and punishment, but most physical abuse is physical punishment "in intent, form, and effect".
 As of 2006, for instance, Paulo Sergio Pinheiro wrote in the UN Secretary-General's Study on Violence Against Children:

 Most nations with child abuse laws deem the deliberate infliction of serious injuries, or actions that place the child at obvious risk of serious injury or death, to be illegal.
-Bruises, scratches, burns, broken bones, lacerations — as well as repeated "mishaps," and rough treatment that could cause physical injuries — can be physical abuse.
+Bruises, scratches, burns, broken bones, lacerations—as well as repeated "mishaps", and rough treatment that could cause physical injuries—can be physical abuse.
 Multiple injuries or fractures at different stages of healing can raise suspicion of abuse.

 The psychologist Alice Miller, noted for her books on child abuse, took the view that humiliations, spankings, and beatings, slaps in the face, etc. are all forms of abuse, because they injure the integrity and dignity of a child, even if their consequences are not visible right away.

 Physical abuse as a child can lead to physical and mental difficulties in the future, including re-victimization, personality disorders, post-traumatic stress disorder (PTSD), dissociative disorders, depression, anxiety, suicidal ideation, eating disorders, substance use disorders, and aggression.
 Physical abuse in childhood has also been linked to homelessness in adulthood.

 Battered-child syndrome

+C. Henry Kempe and his colleagues were the first to describe the battered-child syndrome in 1962.
 The battered-child syndrome is a term used to describe a collection of injuries that young children sustain as a result of repeated physical abuse or neglect.
 These symptoms may include: fractures of bones, multiple soft tissue injuries, subdural hematoma (bleeding in the brain), malnutrition, and poor skin hygiene.

 Children suffering from battered-child syndrome may come to the doctor's attention for a problem unrelated to abuse or after experiencing an acute injury, but when examined, they show signs of long-term abuse.
 In most cases, the caretakers try to justify the visible injuries by blaming them on minor accidents.
 When asked, parents may attribute the injuries to a child's behaviour or habits, such as being fussy or clumsy.
 Despite the abuse, the child may show attachment to the parent.